forkf/forkf/README.md

 I am learning code from last 5 years and in this duration I have create many tools for houdini and stand-alone application ( Product Development )

-* 🌍  I'm working in Mumbai, India
+* 🌍  I'm working in London UK.
 * ✉️  You can contact me at [forkf.developer@gmail.com](mailto:forkf.developer@gmail.com)
 * 🧠  I'm learning Django | USD |
 * 🤝  I'm open to collaborating on Any project where I can learn and add more value.
 * ⚡  I love to try everything.
 * 👯  I’m looking to collaborate on developing houdini & unreal tool-sets.
-* ⚡  Fun fact: I am way more productive when drunk.
+* ⚡  Fun fact: I am way more productive while drinking.
 * 📫  How to reach me: Linkedin